yellowmessenger/documentation/docs/platform_concepts/growth/health.md

 sidebar_label : Health & alerts
 ---

-The Health module allows you to monitor your bot's overall performance and set up alerts to receive email notifications for any issues or failures that occur.
+The Health module provides you with the ability to monitor your bot's performance and receive email notifications for any failures or issues.
+By setting up alerts, you can proactively stay informed about the status of your bot.

 -----

-## 1. Alerts

-You can proactively monitor any failures or issues by creating alerts to notify you when set rules are met.
+## Set up alerts

+To monitor failures or issues and receive timely notifications, you can create alerts based on specific rules.

-### 1.1 Enable default alerts
+### Enable default alerts

-Follow these steps to enable pre-configured alerts:
+To enable pre-configured alerts, perform the following steps:

 1. Go to the **Alerts** section of **Insights** > **Health**.
 2. Activate the toggle button for the required alert.
-There are two pre-configured alerts available:
+Two pre-configured alerts are available:
-    - **API failure**: When enabled, an email notification will be sent if any APIs set up in Studio fail more than 5% in the last 7 days.
+    - **API failure**: When enabled, you will receive an email notification if any APIs configured in Studio have a failure rate of more than 5% in the last 7 days.
-    - **Bot downtime**.
-When enabled, an email notification will be sent if the bot is down for more than 30 minutes.
+    - **Bot downtime**: When enabled, you will receive an email notification if the bot remains inactive for more than 30 minutes.
     ![](https://i.imgur.com/ivKNwXt.png)
     :::info
-    The bot is pinged every minute to monitor its health.
-If a response is received, the bot is considered to be up (uptime).
-If the bot does not respond for more than 30 minutes, it is considered to be down (downtime).
+    The bot's health is monitored by pinging it every minute.
+If a response is received, the bot is considered up (uptime).
+If the bot fails to respond for more than 30 minutes, it is considered down (downtime).
     :::

-3. Add multiple recipients by typing their email addresses, hitting enter, and clicking **Add**.
+3. To add multiple recipients, enter their email addresses, press enter, and click **Add**.
     ![](https://i.imgur.com/psNzedR.png)

-4. To modify the recipients, click Edit in the menu next to the Alert name and add or remove email IDs.
+4. To modify the recipients, click **Edit** in the menu next to the alert name and add or remove email addresses.
     ![](https://i.imgur.com/yOCs4D1.png)
-5. When there is a failure or issue, an email alert will be sent to the recipients you entered.
+5. Whenever a failure or issue occurs, an email alert will be sent to the specified recipients.
 The time of the alert will be recorded in the **Last fired** column next to the alert name.

+---

-With this setup, you can receive timely alerts and take action to address any issues or failures to ensure your bot's optimum performance.
+By following these steps, you will receive alerts in a timely manner, enabling you to address any issues or failures promptly and ensure optimal performance of your bot.

 **Sample alerts**: